-The Department of Human Resources provides data for special education positions and monitors the certification status of teachers and vacancies by school.
+The Department of Human Resources (HR) provides data for special education positions and monitors the certification status of teachers and vacancies by school.
 The Department of Human Resources, in collaboration with the OSE, arranges recruiting trips, job fairs, and partnerships with local colleges and universities in an attempt to fill all vacancies in a timely manner with the most qualified candidates.
 Conditionally certified teachers receive professional development, tuition reimbursement, and information on certification opportunities, such as cohorts conducted by colleges and universities.
-The Department of Human Resources also monitors conditional teachers' compliance with certification requirements.
+HR also monitors conditional teachers' compliance with certification requirements.

-The OSE works collaboratively with the Department of Human Resources to fill vacancies as they arise.
+The OSE works collaboratively with HR to fill vacancies as they arise.
 The majority of vacancies occur because of resignations or retirements, while others result from promotions, additional staffing allocations, and approved extended leaves.
-Principals contact the personnel officer in the Department of Human Resources, who is responsible for hiring special education teachers, whenever they learn of a vacancy in their building.
+Principals contact the personnel officer in HR, who is responsible for hiring special education teachers, whenever they learn of a vacancy in their building.
 The personnel officer provides the principal with names of qualified candidates to interview.